 New York University Law Review, Harvard Journal on Legislation, Columbia Science and Technology Law Review, Texas Law Review, Michigan State University Journal of Medicine & Law, Drexel Law Review, Journal of Technology Law & Policy, McGeorge Law Review, Baylor Law Review, Fidelity Law Journal, University of Chicago Legal Forum, Seton Hall Constitutional Law Journal, Regent University Law Review, South Dakota Law Review

 Throughout his professional career Shawn has had the pleasure of being invited to speak on a variety of legal topics, many of which have included legal issues related to developing technology.
 These topics have included the creation and enforceability of electronic contracts and signatures, issues surrounding the Y2K concerns (that never really came to pass), employee Internet use policies for businesses and other organizations, and methods for using the Internet and other technology for increasing the profitability of existing businesses.
 Shawn is currently working on several presentations related to the developing area of social media law, computer fraud, data breach and their legal implications for businesses.
-Shawn’s most recent presentation is The Computer Fraud and Abuse Act: A Lunch Sampler With Something for Everyone, Dallas Bar Association – Computer Law Section, Continuing Legal Education
+Here are some of his recent presentations:

 Shawn earned his Juris Doctrate degree from Regent University School of Law where he graduated Summa Cum Laude and had the privilege of serving as Editor-in-Chief of the Regent University Law Review.
 His greatest honor, however, was being selected by the Administration and Faculty as the Outstanding Graduate in the School of Law.
 He earned his undergraduate degree from Northwestern State University, with honors.